 From results day our online Clearing application web form will be open and this is the best way to get a decision on whether you will be offered a place.

-You will need to make sure you have your details such as your UCAS ID, course number and qualifications.
-This will ease the application process because you will be well prepared.
+You will need to make sure you have your details such as your UCAS ID, course number and A-level or other qualifications.
+This will ease the application process, as you'll be well prepared.

 Getting a decision